 Children are especially vulnerable to environmental hazards that may be present after floods or other natural disasters including

 hurricanes/storms.
 Children are in a critical period of development when toxic exposures can have profound negative effects, and their exploratory behavior often places them in direct contact with materials that adults would avoid.
 Children, and whenever possible teens, should not be involved in clean-up efforts but should return after the area is cleaned.
-In short, children should be the last group to return to areas impacted by flooding.Clean-Up Efforts
+In short, children should be the last group to return to areas impacted by flooding.

+To ensure their safety and protection, children of all ages should be directly supervised during and after a disaster.
 Adults involved in clean-up efforts should consider how children might be impacted by the following issues:

 - Habitability – Key issues include restoration of drinking water and wastewater treatment facilities, safe road conditions, removal of solid waste and debris, and replacement or renovation of flood damaged homes.
 Water supplies and household surfaces can also become contaminated with petroleum products (fuel oil or kerosene), household chemicals, and molds.

-- Hazardous clean-up – Contamination of floodwaters poses a hazard to those participating in the clean up.
+- Hazardous clean-up – Contamination of floodwaters poses a hazard to those participating in the cleanup.
 Rubber boots and gloves should be worn and open wounds and sores protected.
 Hands should be washed frequently, especially when handling food or food containers.

 - Contamination of drinking water – Drinking water must be disinfected through boiling and/or chlorination, or an alternative clean water supply (eg, bottled water) must be identified and made accessible.